vikiboss/add-git-clone/README.md

 # add-git-clone

-a simple script to add `git clone` prefix when copy ssh repo link
+a simple script to add `git clone` prefix when copying ssh repo link.